History of Tufts University: Early years (1852–1904)

 After Ballou died in 1861, he was succeeded by Alonzo Ames Miner.
 Though not a college graduate, his presidency was marked by several advances.
 The first major donation to the college came from the parish at $16,000.
 Later on Dr. William Walker donated $200,000.
 In 1863 a gift of $50,000 was provided by the State for the creation of three scholarships each $50.
 When the tuition was raised from the original $35 to $50 the scholarships were increased to $100.
 Several other scholarships were during the 1860s.
 The establishment of preparatory schools for Tufts which include Goddard Seminary, Westbrook Seminary, and Dean Academy also occurred.

 During the Civil War the college actively supported the Union cause.
 The mansion of Major George L. Stearns which stood on part of the campus was a station on the Underground Railroad.
 In addition to having the largest classes spring up, 63 graduates served in the Union army.

 Miner's successor, Elmer Capen of the Class of 1860 was the first president to be a Tufts alumnus.
 During his time, one of the earliest innovators, Amos Dolbear became chair of the physics department in 1875.
 He installed a working telephone which connected his lab in Ballou Hall to his home on Professors Row.
 Two years later Alexander Graham Bell would receive the patent.
 Dolbear's work at Tufts was later continued by Marconi and Tesla.
 Other famous scholars included William Leslie Hooper who in addition to serving as acting president, designed the first slotted armature for dynamos.
 His student at the college, Frederick Stark Pearson would eventually become one of America's pioneers of the electrical power industry.
 He became responsible for the development of the electric power and electric street car systems which many cities in South America and Europe used.
 Another notable figure was Stephen M. Babcock who developed the first practical test to determine the amount of butterfat in milk.
 Since its development in the college, the Babcock Test has hardly been modified.
 Expansion of the chemistry and biology departments were largely led by scholars Arthur Michael, who was one of the first organic chemists in the U.S., and John Sterling Kingsley who was one of the first scholars of comparative anatomy.
+Charles Sumner Wilson (1853–1904), who in 1870 became the first Black student nominated to West Point, was one of the first known students of African descent at the College, where he studied for two years.